unfor19/kubernetes-localdev/README.md

 metadata:
   name: green
   annotations:
-    cert-manager.io/cluster-issuer: tls-ca-issuer # We'll be created in the next section
+    cert-manager.io/cluster-issuer: tls-ca-issuer # Will be created in the next section
 spec:
   tls:
   - hosts: